-Dentoalveolar / Tooth Extractions in NYC
+Dentoalveolar / Tooth Extractions

 A tooth that can not be saved with restorative materials may need to be removed.
 First, the area will be numbed with anesthesia.
 The tooth is then loosened with a special dental instrument known as an elevator.
 After the tooth is loosened from the socket, it is removed.
 Stitches may be necessary after the removal of a tooth.